Norwich is going to be on telly.

-Norwich is famously a historic city, beginning life as a Roman Settlement, and from the Middle Ages until the industrial revolution, it was the second largest city in the UK.
-During the Tudor Times, the city had a flourishing wool and textile trade, which flourished further following the arrival of The Strangers from Northern Europe – a group of people who changed the fabric of the city forever.
+Norwich is famously a historic city, beginning life as a Saxon settlement, and from the Middle Ages until the industrial revolution was the second largest city in the UK.
+During the Tudor times, the city had a flourishing wool and textile trade, which flourished further following the arrival of The Strangers from Northern Europe – a group of people who changed the fabric of the city forever.

 The legacy of Tudor Norwich can still be found around (almost) every corner here, for those who know where to look…

 Elm Hill is one of the best preserved Tudor Streets in England, and can be found in a quiet part of the city beside the river and the Cathedral.
 During the 15th and 16th century, it was home to some of Norwich’s wealthiest merchants, as the river was an important thoroughfare into the city.
 However, in 1507 a major fire here destroyed almost everything – in fact, the street is said to be haunted with the ghost of a man who managed to save his family as the fire spread, but sadly died himself.
 What followed was the rebuilding of the street, but this time the houses were sturdier and with fire-proof roofs.
 As a result, the Tudor Street withstood the test of time, and its beauty can still be enjoyed today.